-When the Children and Young People's Scrutiny Committee deals with matters that do not relate to the authority's education functions, the above-mentioned representatives shall not vote on those matters, though they may stay in the meeting and speak.
+When the Scrutiny Committee deals with matters that do not relate to the authority's education functions, the above-mentioned representatives shall not vote on those matters, though they may stay in the meeting and speak.

 5. Meetings of the overview and scrutiny committees